-Lidocaine and Prilocaine cream alone was compared with Lidocaine and Prilocaine cream followed by lidocaine infiltration and lidocaine infiltration alone prior to cryotherapy for the removal of male genital warts.
+Lidocaine and Prilocaine cream alone was compared to Lidocaine and Prilocaine cream followed by lidocaine infiltration and lidocaine infiltration alone prior to cryotherapy for the removal of male genital warts.
 The data from 121 patients demonstrated that Lidocaine and Prilocaine cream was not effective as a sole anesthetic agent in managing the pain from the surgical procedure.
 The administration of Lidocaine and Prilocaine cream prior to lidocaine infiltration provided significant relief of discomfort associated with local anesthetic infiltration and thus was effective in the overall reduction of pain from the procedure only when used in conjunction with local anesthetic infiltration of lidocaine.

 Lidocaine and Prilocaine cream was studied in 105 full term neonates (gestational age: 37 weeks) for blood drawing and circumcision procedures.
 When considering the use of Lidocaine and Prilocaine cream in neonates, the primary concerns are the systemic absorption of the active ingredients and the subsequent formation of methemoglobin.
 In clinical studies performed in neonates, the plasma levels of lidocaine, prilocaine, and methemoglobin were not reported in a range expected to cause clinical symptoms.